InvincibleTyphoon/OpenGL-OBJLoader/README.md

 // Draw the object.
-// You may call this method in display function(the function set with glutDisplayFunc()) void Draw(GLuint posLoc)
+// You need to call this method in display function(the function set with glutDisplayFunc()) void Draw(GLuint posLoc)

 // Returns object name